-- accepted principle and methods that are in common use in the field
+- Accepted principle and methods that are commonly used in the field

-The expert’s testimony is admissible as long as the expert uses unambiguous data and follows the standard of practice in his or her field of expertise.
+The expert’s testimony is admissible so long as the expert uses unambiguous data and follows the standard of practice in his or her field of expertise.

 An expert must be able to add value to the case by assisting the fact finder.
 Therefore, the expert testimony must:

-- provide reliable opinion to help the fact finders reach a conclusion
+- Provide a reliable opinion to help the fact finders reach a conclusion

-- include valid scientific connections of the evidences of the case that were not previously apparent
+- Include valid scientific connections pertaining to case evidence that was not previously apparent

 An expert is not considered helpful if his or her assumptions do not apply to the facts of the case.
 The expert must provide information that is new and not obvious to the jury, making sure that there is no analytical gap in their reasoning.

-The opinion of the expert must be based on foundational facts.
-Such facts are agreed upon by other experts in the same field.
-Thus, these facts from which the expert derives his conclusion must be accurate and pertinent to the issue of the case.
+The expert’s opinion must be based on foundational facts agreed upon by other experts in the same field.
+The facts from which the expert derives their conclusion must be accurate and pertinent to the issue of the case.